-What pressures are organisations facing to ensure IG best practices?
+What pressures are organizations facing to ensure IG best practices?

 What are the biggest developments you have seen in the IG?

-Do you have any tips for someone starting out in IG?
+9. Do you have any tips for someone starting in IG?

 With the rapidly evolving technologies and digital disruption, where do you see IG heading in the next few years?

-Why it is important to be a member of InfoGovANZ?
+Why is it essential to be a member of InfoGovANZ?